Most Expensive Acoustic Guitars

 You know those classical guitarists who sit alone on a chair in front of an theater full of thousands of people while playing an exceptionally complicated piece of music?
 That guy or girl is most likely playing a classical such as this one.

 This is a very high end acoustic however it is handcrafted by one of the world’s most famous luthiers, Paulion Bernabe.
 Paulion is a highly renowned luthier around the world and build some of the most beautiful classical guitars out there.
-Paulino learnt his artisinal craft from his dad who was also a highly respected luthier.
+Paulino learnt his artisanal craft from his dad who was also a highly respected luthier.
 Paulion’s dad urged him to build the perfect classical guitar.
 We believe this very well could be.

 - Back & Side: Madagascan Rosewood